networknt/light-4j/docs/content/design/idempotency.md

 To overcome this sort of inherently unreliable environment, it’s important to design APIs and clients that will be robust in the event of failure, and will predictably bring a complex integration to a consistent state despite failures.
-Remember that a service might be a client when call another service.
+Remember that a service might be a client when calling another service.

 # Planning for failure